Gold-Nano Blog / Gold Nanoparticle Cancer Research Report #11`

 Hello,

-In this report, you'll find summaries of the most promising and compelling studies from the past month in regards to gold nanoparticle medical research, with each summary you'll find direct links to the original articles and/or research reports.
+In this report, you will find summaries of the most promising and compelling studies from September 2018 regarding gold nanoparticle cancer research.
+Each summary includes direct links to the original articles and research.

 Below is a glimpse into what you'll find in this issue: